Nickchapman3773/Uranium-Fever/README.md

 # <p align=center>Credits/Thanks</p>
 - ALL of the amazing mod authors whose incredible content made Uranium Fever possible.
-- Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in substantial amounts of discussion, planning, patching, and testing in order to make Uranium Fever a reality.
+- The Uranium Fever Team: Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in continued discussion, planning, patching, and testing in order to make Uranium Fever a reality.
+- Sweet6Shooter for extensive balance related planning, patch making, and general willingness to help in any and all ways.
+- Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process, as well as advising on hardware related considerations.
+- Stentorious for making patches and updating several of his mods specifically for Uranium Fever.
+- InTheGrave and Shabby Pirate for extensive advising on compression and BSA packing to optimize the list.
 - Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
-- InTheGrave and Shabby Pirate for advising on compression and BSA packing to optimize the list.
 - Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.
 - Xilando and Quicksilver5000 for giving special permissions for minor alterations of their mods included in the list, specifically Armed to the Teeth, B42 Quickthrow, and B42 Inspect.
 - PhysicsGaming for spending a substantial amount adjusting Keybind Quick Display so that it could be optimally utilized in Uranium Fever.
 - Conzo for making custom setting patches for multiple mods in the list.
 - DoktorAkcel for allowing the inclusion of his PipBoy 2000 Static Remover Patch that has not been formally uploaded.
-- Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process.
 - Wall and Vish for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.
 - Very for simultaneously being the official Uranium Fever mascot and our biggest cheerleader.
 And I guess also for helping me figure out Github ;).